krasnoukhov/lotus-dynamodb/README.md

 ## Usage

-Please refer to [Lotus::Model](https://github.com/lotus/model#usage) docs for details related to Entity, Repository, Data Mapper and Adapter things.
+Please refer to [Lotus::Model](https://github.com/lotus/model#usage) docs for any details related to Entity, Repository, Data Mapper and Adapter.

 ### Data types

 This adapter supports coercion to all DynamoDB types, including blobs and sets.

-List of Ruby types which are supported:
+List of Ruby types that are supported:

 * AWS::DynamoDB::Binary – ```B```
 * Array – ```S``` (via MultiJson)